yken-neky/MicroSQL-AGo/docs/USER_AUTH.md

 6. Set `last_login` to current timestamp (optional).
 7. Return 201 with `LoginResponse` containing token + user.

+## Implementation notes

+- The `users.last_login` column is now nullable; the Go model uses `*time.Time` so new users are inserted without a zero-date (avoids MySQL strict-mode errors).
+- Passwords are hashed with `bcrypt` before insertion.
+- On success the endpoint returns a JWT token (HS256) and the newly created user (login convenience flow).

 ## Login Flow (server-side)

 1. Bind and validate JSON payload.